mastercomfig/mastercomfig/docs/customization/launch_options.md

 * **-nohltv** : disables SourceTV hosting, less resource usage
 * **-particles 1** : limits beam count to the minimum of 512
 * **-precachefontchars** : precaches font rendering for common characters
+* **-hushsteam** : For security.
+Prevents local game servers from registering their IP with Steam

 ## Extra Launch Options